galenseilis/galenseilis/README.md

 - 🌱 I’m currently learning causal inference and Kedro.
 - 💞️ I’m looking to collaborate on projects with domain experts.
 - ✉️ galen.seilis@googlemail.com
+- 🙈🙊🙉 My pinned repos below are actually reminders for **me** to work on those things...
+Sorry!

 # Elsewhere